 The Pazzi Chapel

-The Pazzis were the second wealthiest family in Florence after the ruling family, the Medicis.
-They are famous partly for the Pazzi conspiracy in which they tried to overthrow the Medicis by murdering one of the Medici brothers during mass in the Duomo.
-However, before that all happened, the Pazzis had this chapel constructed to make a big impression, to show their wealth and power, not just to God but also to everyone else, including the Medicis.
+The Pazzis were the second wealthiest family in Florence after the ruling family, the Medici.
+They are famous partly for the Pazzi conspiracy in which they tried to overthrow the Medici by murdering one of the Medici brothers during mass in the Duomo.
+However, before that all happened, the Pazzis had this chapel constructed to make a big impression, to show their wealth and power, not just to God but also to everyone else, including the Medici.

 The chapel shows Brunelleschi’s vision of Renaissance architecture in two main ways.
 First, his use of shapes: here we see the forms of Classical Roman and Greek architecture reinterpreted by Brunelleschi.
 Geometric shapes dominate in rounded arches, patterns of rectangles and squares, the repeated use of circles, and the circular dome.

 Second, the chapel is very simple.
 The repetition of shapes and simple colors make it harmonious.
 As in his other work, Brunelleschi chose just white and gray–the gray is pietra serena (“serene stone”) for the ribs of the dome, the pilasters, the arches, and other details of the space .
 (The additional colors of the medallions are the work of Lucca della Robbia, a Renaissance sculptor famous for his terracotta reliefs.)

 When I studied Italian Renaissance art in Florence, I stayed just down the street from this church and walked by it every day.
 It sits on the Oltrarno side of the Arno River, across from the historic center of Florence, and therefore is less visited than many of Florence’s other churches.
 Every time I went inside, I was practically alone.
 However, this church is an outstanding example of Renaissance church architecture.